-FOCUS AREA: DISTRICT SPACE ECONOMY: ECONOMIC GROWTH SECTORS & MUNICIPAL SPACE ECONOMY STRATEGIES: Stellenbosch Municipality: to watch carefully how growth impacts on the environment, on its "urban edge" and on the competition between different land uses; create a conducive policy environment to facilitate land use that strengthen sustainable economic growth sectors.
-Drakenstein Municipality: view the current sector structure of this urban area in a positive light (sector base is broad and the different growth sectors complement each other well); create a conducive policy environment to facilitate land use that strengthen sustainable economic growth sectors 3.
-Breede Valley Municipality: improvement of service delivery to existing enterprises and households to prevent them from moving elsewhere or getting into profitability crises; ensure the closest possible interaction and co-operation between the public and the private sector; as far as poverty and unemployment pockets are concerned to facilitate the movement of households to larger urban areas may be as relevant as ad hoc social support and improvements in the most basic infrastructure services.
-Witzenberg Municipality: be aware of the need to increase revenue base to ensure service delivery and maintenance of municipal services.
-5. Langeberg Municipality: encourage the rationalization of agriculture and industry 6.
-Ensure that planning and implementation correspond with growth and development objectives of the private sector; promote pragmatism, flexibility and the closest possible interaction and cooperation between the public and the private sector; identifying which roles are best fulfilled by the state, and which should be left to the private sector and civil society - achieving most things in partnerships with other key stakeholders; government to facilitate on a joint basis efforts and assure that public programmes interact with private initiatives on a partnership basis; higher profiles are needed than what exist at present, together with proactive Public Private Partnership initiatives, possibly with stronger support from local universities.
+RESPONSIBILITY: FOCUS AREA: DISTRICT SPACE ECONOMY: ECONOMIC GROWTH SECTORS & MUNICIPAL SPACE ECONOMY RESPONSIBILITY: Category B Municipalities in partnership with CWDM Stellenbosch Municipality: to watch carefully how growth impacts on the environment, on its "urban edge" and on the competition between different land uses; create a conducive policy environment to facilitate land use that strengthen sustainable economic growth sectors.
+Drakenstein Municipality: view the current sector structure of this urban area in a positive light (sector base is broad and the different growth sectors complement each other well); create a conducive policy environment to facilitate land use that strengthen sustainable economic growth sectors Breede Valley Municipality: improvement of service delivery to existing enterprises and households to prevent them from moving elsewhere or getting into profitability crises; ensure the closest possible interaction and co-operation between the public and the private sector; as far as poverty and unemployment pockets are concerned to facilitate the movement of households to larger urban areas may be as relevant as ad hoc social support and improvements in the most basic infrastructure services.
+Witzenberg Municipality: encourage the rationalization of agriculture and industry Strengthen the linkages between nodes/settlements to improve access for households from the areas with less economic potential to areas with greater potential to access employment and social opportunities.
+Consider tourism nodes outside municipal boundaries that attracts traversing traffic; these tourism routes must be considered as potential development corridors (promoting land uses that comply with relevant Integrated Zoning Schemes and Municipal Bylaws).
+8. Optimize tourism potential of prominent tourist attractions/destinations.

-7. Consider the most prominent factors influencing the agricultural economy to include land reform, land and water use, loss of natural habitat and urban expansion.
-Counter the limited local development base of most towns with progressive strategies to optimize the use of available resources and infrastructure to, inter alia, give effect to a transformation agenda.
-Strengthen the linkages between nodes/settlements to improve access for households from the areas with less economic potential to areas with greater potential to access employment and social opportunities.
-10. For the 'small' towns like Hermon, Gouda, Saron, Prince Alfred Hamlet and Op-die-Berg where diseconomies of small scale will make it almost impossible to maintain personal services it seems as if it will be left to local community, corporate or small enterprise initiatives - encouraged, facilitated and monitored by municipalities and other public support agents - to address the needs.
-11. Consider tourism nodes outside municipal boundaries that attracts traversing traffic; these tourism routes must be considered as potential development corridors (promoting land uses that comply with relevant Integrated Zoning Schemes and Municipal Bylaws).
-12. Optimize tourism potential of prominent tourist attractions/destinations.
-13. B-municipal Spatial Development Frameworks must facilitate spatial targeting processes, coordinating and identifying government infrastructure/capital investment locations within the urban settlements.
-14. Seek partnerships with industries, local businesses, academic institutions, NGO's and other civil society stakeholders to promote interventions in skills trainings as well as research and the utilization of research.
-Prioritise the implementation of the following drivers: "smart living and working", "smart mobility", "smart eco-systems", "smart agri-production", and "smart enterprise" (Western Cape Government, 2013a) (Van Niekerk, Brent and Musango 2013).
-16. Strengthen rural support programmes for commercial and small-scale farming and develop the potential of the agricultural value chain.
-17. Attract outside investors or entrepreneurs and encourage further diversification of local business.
-HIGH
+2021/2026 CAPE WINELANDS DISTRICT SPATIAL DEVELOPMENT FRAMEWORK B-municipal Spatial Development Frameworks must facilitate spatial targeting processes, coordinating and identifying government infrastructure/capital investment locations within the urban settlements.
+Seek partnerships with industries, local businesses, academic institutions, NGO's and other civil society stakeholders to promote interventions in skills trainings as well as research and the utilization of research.
+Prioritise the implementation of the following drivers: "smart living and working", "smart mobility", "smart eco-systems", "smart agri-production", and "smart enterprise" (Western Cape Government, 2013a) (Van Niekerk, Brent and Musange 2013).
+Strengthen rural support programmes for commercial and small-scale farming and develop the potential of the agricultural value chain.
+Attract outside investors or entrepreneurs and encourage further diversification of local business.
+PRIORITY: HIGH